Split-and-Merge-Proxy/smp-docking/README.md

 bash ./scripts/smp_pretrain.sh
 bash ./scripts/smp_finetune.sh
 ```
-**Note:** you can change the `data_fraction` in the Shell file to determine the amount of fine-tuning data (pre-training data does not support yet) and `resume_ckpt` in the Shell file to select the pre-trained ckpt to your own path.
+**Note:** you can change the `data_fraction` in the Shell file to determine the amount of fine-tuning data (pre-training data does not support yet) and the `resume_ckpt` in the Shell file to select the pre-trained ckpt to your own path.